 Pain Management : Speak to your doctor regarding pain control.
 There are over the counter options, anti-inflammatories, topicals that can help with pain.

-Medication Management : It is dependent on the type of arthritis we are dealing with.
+Medication management : is dependent on the type of arthritis we are dealing with.
 This is best discussed with your doctor.
 The main goal is preservation of function and reduce joint destruction.
 When the loss of function and pain is advanced a joint replacement surgery is recommended.

 Testimonials